 A doctor examines the abdomen for tenderness, swelling, or masses.
 When an obstruction occurs, the abdomen is almost always swollen.
 The sounds normally made by a functioning intestine (bowel sounds), which can be heard through a stethoscope, may be much louder and higher pitched, or they may be absent.
 The abdomen is usually not very tender when the doctor presses on it unless rupture has caused peritonitis.

-X-rays may show dilated loops of intestine that indicate the location of the obstruction.
+X-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
+Standard x-rays (plain x-rays) do not require any special preparation ( see Plain X-Rays).
+These x-rays usually can show a blockage or paralysis... read more may show dilated loops of intestine that indicate the location of the obstruction.
 The x-rays also may show air around the intestine or under the layer of muscle that separates the abdomen and the chest (diaphragm).
-Air normally is not found in those places and thus is a sign of rupture or a dead bowel.
+Air normally is not found in those places and thus is a sign of rupture or dead bowel.

-CT is often used to get a better picture of the intestines and to identify the precise location and cause of the obstruction along the intestines.
+CT Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT— see also Computed Tomography (CT)) and magnetic resonance imaging (MRI— see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more of the abdomen is often used to get a better picture of the intestines and to identify the precise location and cause of the obstruction along the intestines.

 Anyone suspected of having an intestinal obstruction is hospitalized.
-Usually, a long, thin tube is passed through the nose and placed in the stomach or intestine (nasogastric tube).
+Usually, a long, thin tube is passed through the nose and placed in the stomach (called a nasogastric tube) or into the intestine.
 Suction is applied to the tube to remove the material that has accumulated above the blockage.
-Fluid and electrolytes (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.
+Fluid and electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
+Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
+The three main compartments are... read more (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.

 Sometimes an obstruction resolves without further treatment, especially if caused by scarring or adhesions.
-Occasionally, an endoscope (a flexible viewing tube), which is inserted through the anus, or a barium enema, which inflates the large intestine, may be used to treat some disorders, such as a twisted intestinal segment in the lower part of the large intestine.
+Occasionally, an endoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (a flexible viewing tube), which is inserted through the anus, or a barium enema, which inflates the large intestine, may be used to treat some disorders, such as a twisted intestinal segment in the lower part of the large intestine.
 Most often, however, surgery is done as soon as possible if doctors are concerned about strangulation.

 The cause of the obstruction and the appearance of the intestine determine whether the surgeon can relieve the blockage without removing a segment of the intestine.
-Sometimes adhesions can be cut to release the trapped segment of intestine, but they may re-form over months to years and obstruction may recur.
-In some cases, an ileostomy (a procedure where a cut-off end of the small intestine is permanently attached to a surgical opening in the abdominal wall) or colostomy (a surgically created opening between the large intestine and the abdominal wall— see Figure: Understanding Colostomy ) is required to relieve an obstruction.
+Sometimes adhesions can be cut to release the trapped segment of intestine, but they may re-form and obstruction may recur.
+In some cases, an ileostomy (a procedure where a cut-off end of the small intestine is permanently attached to a surgical opening in the abdominal wall) or colostomy (a surgically created opening between the large intestine and the abdominal wall— see Figure: Understanding Colostomy Understanding Colostomy ) is required to relieve an obstruction.